Written by

 Create a zshrc file

 Well, because ~/.zshrc, including the .zshrc file, does not exist in macOS by default, you need to create one.
-In ~/.zshrc, '~/' indicates the user's home directory and the .zshrc indicates the ZSH file configuration itself.
+In ~/.zshrc, '~/' indicates the user's home directory, and the .zshrc indicates the ZSH file configuration itself.

 You need to Terminal to create a .zshrc file.
 Here are the steps.

-1. Go to Launchpad > Other > Terminal and double-click it to open.
+- Go to Launchpad > Other > Terminal and double-click it to open.
 (Or you can go to Finder > Applications > Terminal and double-click it to open.)

-2. Type in the following command nono ~/.zshrc and then press Enter to run.
+- Type in the following command nono ~/.zshrc and then press Enter to run.

-3. After that, set the ZSH_Theme value.
+- After that, set the ZSH_Theme value.

-4. Press Control + X to save the changes.
+- Press Control + X to save the changes.

-5. Press Y when you see the prompt 'Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES)?'
+- Press Y when you see the prompt 'Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES)?'

-Once finished, exit the terminal and open a new window and you should see the ~/.zshrc settings loaded onto it.
+Once finished, exit the terminal and open a new window, and you should see the ~/.zshrc settings loaded onto it.

-How to customize a zshrc file?
+How do you customize a zshrc file?

 The default zsh prompt carries information like the username, machine name, and location starting in the user's home directory.
 These details are stored in the zsh shell's system file at the /etc/zshrc location.
-To make any change to the default zsh prompt, you will have to add related values for the prompt to appear differently than the default.

-2. Type in textPROMPT='...' to add a new line.
+nano ~/.zshrc - Type in textPROMPT='...' to add a new line.

-3. Type in PROMPT='%n~$' values in the .zshrc profile
+- Type in PROMPT='%n~$' values in the .zshrc profile

-4. Hit Ctrl + O to confirm making those changes to the file, and then hit Ctrl + X to exit the nano editor.
+- Hit Ctrl + O to confirm making those changes to the file, and then hit Ctrl + X to exit the nano editor.

-Where is a zshrc file located?
+Where is the zshrc file located?

 After you create a .zshrc file, it's easy to find it on your Mac.